nhsconnect/gpconnect/pages/overview/overview_consumer_supplier.md

 To provide feedback on the GP Connect specification please send an email to the [GP Connect Team Inbox](mailto://gpconnect@nhs.net).

-Some early feedback on the May 2016 release of the GP Connect draft specification can be found on the [OpenHealthHub forum](https://www.openhealthhub.org/c/fhir-implementation){:target="_blank"} under the category of "FHIR Implementation".

 ## Community engagement ##

 GP Connect is working closely with [INTEROPen](http://www.interopen.org/){:target="_blank"}, a healthcare IT interoperability community of suppliers, NHS organisations and healthcare standards bodies in the UK.

-## Timescales, benefits and more ##

-The content here is designed for a technical audience (that is, developers, architects and data scientists).
-For other details, such as the vision, timescales, business benefits and case studies, please see the [NHS Digital GP Connect homepage](https://digital.nhs.uk/article/1275/GP-Connect){:target="_blank"}.

 Our developer ecosystem takes you through each stage of a typical GP Connect API project: